kreppenhagen/portfolio/_posts/2020-01-02-suspension.markdown

 ### Rear Suspension Load Cases

 In the 2018 season, we saw many failures to our H-arm, a critical link in the vehicle's rear suspension.
-The links were yielding under normal driving loads commonly seen during a race.
 The finite element analysis (FEA) run on the H-arm to check its strength showed that the link would be strong enough to withstand all of our tested load cases.
+Yet, the links were yielding under normal driving loads commonly seen during a race.
 This led us to believe that the load cases used in our FEA were not accurate to the loads actually seen on the vehicle.
 To correct this issue, I laid strain gauges on the rear suspension links of a previous vehicle, enabling us to collect data on the actual loads acting on the rear suspension.

 <style>
 .centeredPhoto {display:block;margin-left: auto;margin-right:auto}